AChiabodo/AMLNotes/Questions.md

       - Multitask learning is a technique where a model is trained to perform multiple tasks simultaneously, while transfer learning is a technique where a pre-trained model is fine-tuned for a new task.
 16. **Regression vs classification**
       - Regression is a type of supervised learning where the goal is to predict a continuous output variable, while classification is a type of supervised learning where the goal is to predict a discrete output variable.
-17. **Linear regression vs logistic regression**
-      - Linear regression is a simple algorithm used for regression problems, while logistic regression is an algorithm used for classification problems.
 18. **Batch normalization and its use for domain adaptation**
       - Batch normalization can be used for domain adaptation by normalizing the activations of a pre-trained model to match the distribution of the new dataset.
 19. **how to choose hyperparameters**
       - Hyperparameters can be chosen through methods such as grid search, random search, or Bayesian optimization.
-20. **What is overfitting**
-      - Overfitting is a phenomenon that occurs when a model is trained too well on the training data, and as a result, it performs poorly on unseen data.
-This happens when the model is too complex and has too many parameters, and it ends up memorizing the training data instead of generalizing to new data.
 21. **Why we initialize the weights in cnn**
       - In CNN, we initialize the weights to small random values to break symmetry and avoid zero gradients.
 This allows the network to learn different features in different layers.
 22. **Layer freezing**